telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/openaccessdatasource-component/connecting-to-a-telerik-data-access-model-with-the-openaccessdatasource-component.md

 report.DataSource = openAccessDataSource
 ````

->note The names and types of the parameters in the  __Parameters__  collection should match exactly the names and      types of the method arguments.
+> The names and types of the parameters in the  __Parameters__  collection should match exactly the names and      types of the method arguments.
 In case this requirement is not fulfilled the  __OpenAccessDataSource__  component will      not be able to resolve or call correctly the method and will raise an exception at runtime.